feranto/kubernetes-hackfest/labs/dapr/README.md

 ## Instructions

-1. Push all the service tracker docker images to Dockerhub.
+1. Push all the service tracker docker images to Dockerhub